sethlagman/hoopcentral/README.md

 # HoopCentral

-A comprehensive full-stack web application for everything related to sports
+Your go-to source for everything about sports

 ![Hoop Central](assets/hoopcentral.png)